braungeorg/AutomatedTargetScreening/README.md

 - maximum_RT_tolerance: Numeric, the maximum retetion time tolerance for the apex retention time of a peak
 - maximum_RT_tolerance_end: Numeric, the maximum retention time tolerance for the end retention times of a peak
 - minimum_datapoints_per_sample_peak: Numeric, the lowest number of datapoints needed to define a peak in the suspect screening
-- minimum_qualitative_threshold: Numeric,
+- minimum_qualitative_threshold: Numeric, the ratio of the total number of data points which needs to exceed the in-sample LOD to trigger at least qualitative detection
-- use.area: Boolean, shall area (T) or Height (F) be used for analysis?
+- use.area: Boolean, shall area (T) or height (F) be used for analysis?
 - max_calibration: Numeric, ratio of highest accepted calculated value from nominal concentration.
 I.e. 1.2 = 1200 ng/mL are still valid if 1000 ng/mL was used as highest concentration.
 - minimum_r2: Numeric, the lowest accepted coefficient of determination of calibration curves
+- minimum_r2_intensity_dependent_shift: Numeric, the lowest accepted coefficient of determination for linear regression used to identify valid intensity-dependent shifts within the calibration
 - maximum_error_of_quantitation: Numeric, the maximum accepted error of quantitation in percent
 - minimum_nr_of_datapoints_calibration: Numeric, the minimum number of datapoints needed to define a valid calibration
-- quantified_unit: Character, the concentration unit (i.e. "ng/mL")
+- quantified_unit: Character, the concentration unit
 - IS_deviation: Numeric, what deviation is acceptable for internal standards?
-I.e. 0.2 = 20% deviation
-- Reference_deviaton: Numeric, what deviation is acceptable for same-level reference standards.
 I.e. 0.2 = 20% deviation

 ## 3_Results